2025 Instructors

 Dave Weckl

-developed and maintained a reputation among fans, peers, and
+has developed and maintained a reputation among fans, peers, and

 the international music community, as one of the great living